aloverso/seattlespicysalmonroll/README.md

 ## Deployment

-This site is deployed using Netlify via GitHub Actions.
+This site is deployed using Netlify.
 Any commit to the main branch is automatically deployed to the live site.